Kingsman: The Secret Service: Marketing

 The trade paperback collecting the comics miniseries was released on 14 January 2015.
-Vaughn teamed up with luxury retailer Mr Porter to create a 60-piece clothing line based on the film.
-Mr Porter worked with the film's costume designer, Arianne Phillips, to design the bespoke suiting, while everything from the ties and shirts to eyewear, umbrellas, shoes and watches were designed by heritage brands such as Cutler and Gross, George Cleverley and Mackintosh.
-The collaboration is the first of its kind, making Kingsman: The Secret Service the first film from which customers can buy all of the outfits they see.
+Vaughn collaborated with luxury retailer Mr Porter to create a 60-piece clothing line based on Kingsman: The Secret Service.
+Mr Porter worked with the film's costume designer, Arianne Phillips, to design the bespoke suiting, while other accessories, shirts and shoes designed by heritage brands such as Cutler and Gross, George Cleverley and Mackintosh.
+The collaboration made Kingsman: The Secret Service one of the only films which collated and released non-merchandise replica outfits for fans to purchase.
 The film also includes significant product placement for Adidas Originals.

-Originally the marketing campaign was going to begin with a teaser trailer featuring all six actors who portrayed James Bond—Sean Connery, George Lazenby, Roger Moore, Timothy Dalton, Pierce Brosnan, and Daniel Craig—discussing the need for a new generation of secret agents before Harry and Eggsy entered the room, symbolising the passing of the torch to a new franchise of spy films.
-Almost all of the actors agreed to appear and Vaughan agreed to shoot the scene, but the plans were shelved because Connery was too ill with dementia by that time.
+Kingsman: The Secret Service was set to include a teaser trailer featuring all six actors who portrayed James Bond—Sean Connery, George Lazenby, Roger Moore, Timothy Dalton, Pierce Brosnan, and Daniel Craig—sitting in a room and discussing the need for a new generation of secret agents; the trailer would conclude with Harry and Eggsy entering the room.
+Despite all the actors agreeing to appear, plans for the trailer were shelved due to Connery's dementia.

 Home media

-The film was released on digital HD on 15 May 2015 and on Blu-ray and DVD on 9 June.
+Kingsman: The Secret Service was released on digital HD in the United Kingdom on 15 May 2015, and on Blu-ray and DVD on 9 June.
 It was released on 4K UHD Blu-ray on 1 March 2016.